solvaholic/solvaholic/README.md

 **If you’re going to make up a story, make up a story you like.** We’re each working with different, incomplete, and imperfect information.
 If you’re going to draw conclusions and fill in blanks, tell a story you enjoy.
 Then you’ll be happier and have more brainspace for things that really matter to you.

 [**The serial comma.**](https://en.wikipedia.org/wiki/Serial_comma) Effective communication is complicated and difficult.
-If using a comma will eliminate some ambiguity then use the comma.
+If using a comma before an "or" or "and" will eliminate some ambiguity then use the comma.

 ### What quirks does @solvaholic have?